sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

   deployment of the log-monitoring components, modify the `LOG_RETENTION_PERIOD` environment variable.
 To change the retention period after initial deployment, see [Adjusting the Retention Policy](#Adjusting-the-Retention-Policy).

-* Internal monitoring components (that is, Grafana, Elasticsearch, and so on)
+* Internal monitoring components (that is, Grafana, OpenSearch, and so on):
   * Policy name: viya_ops_idxmgmt_policy
   * Default retention period: 1 day
   * To change the retention period for these messages prior to the initial deployment